Hearts on Fire (HammerFall song)

-"Hearts on Fire" is a song by Swedish heavy metal band HammerFall released as their single on 30 September 2002.
+"Hearts on Fire" is a song by Swedish power metal band HammerFall released as their single on 30 September 2002.
 It was the only single released from their fourth studio album, Crimson Thunder.
 It ranked 11th in the Swedish charts and 58th in Germany.

 The cover artwork was created by Samwise Didier.

 A promotional DVD, also titled Hearts on Fire, was released by Nuclear Blast on 4 November 2002.
 It ranked 9th in the Swedish charts.